 1. Avoid paying for advice

-The most common alternatives considered are:
+The most common alternatives are:

 - Downsizing – selling and moving to a cheaper property